About ACA, Inc.

 - ACA advocates for practical, implementable solutions that allows the community of US Citizens overseas to thrive, while continuing to contribute to the US society and economy.
 ACA solutions are driven by the following criteria; achievability, practicality and ease of implementation.

 - ACA informs the community of US citizens overseas by monitoring legislation, engaging in dialogue with the Legislative, Administrative and Judicial branches of the US government and, by listening to US Citizens living overseas, gathering knowledge from globally-minded professional experts in the field, gaining input from our members, monitoring the media and fielding research projects via our sister organization American Citizens Abroad Global Foundation (ACAGF).

-ACA is a membership organization representing Americans abroad.
-It is reorganizing as a US tax-exempt organization operating under section 501(c)(4) of the Internal Revenue Code.
-Alongside it will be American Citizens Abroad Global Foundation, a publicly-supported charity under section 501(c)(3).
+ACA, Inc. is a membership organization representing Americans living abroad.
+It is incorporated as a nonprofit organization under the laws of the State of Delaware.
+Its structure and operations fall within the rules applicable to an exempt social welfare organization (section 501(c)(4) of the Internal Revenue Code).
+Alongside it is American Citizens Abroad Global Foundation, organized as a publicly-supported charity under section 501(c)(3).

 ACA is nonpartisan and does not support any political group.
 ACA favors a balanced approach to subjects, supporting efforts that provide tangible results.

 ACA does not support or campaign for any candidates.
 It does not provide tax, legal or investment advice.
 It does not market the services of any person or group.